 Creative Commons Attribution 3.0 Australia Licence is a standard form licence agreement that allows you to copy, distribute, transmit and adapt this publication provided that you attribute the work.
 A summary of the licence terms is available from creativecommons.org/licenses/by/3.0/au/deed.en.
 The full licence terms are available from creativecommons.org/licenses/by/3.0/au/legalcode.

 This publication (and any material sourced from it) should be attributed as:

-Department of Agriculture, Fisheries and Forestry Biosecurity (2012) Gamma irradiation as a treatment to address pathogens of animal biosecurity concern - Draft review.
+Gamma irradiation as a treatment to address pathogens of animal biosecurity concern.
 CC BY 3.0.

 Cataloguing data